Xiaomi Redmi Pro

 The Redmi Pro’s not water resistant, and no more durable than any other regular smartphone made today, so if you drop it, especially in water, there could be a big repair bill involved.
 Otherwise, the specification is strong, there’s 64GB of internal memory and a MicroSD card slot, so if you treat it well the phone has years of use ahead of it.

 No, not if you live in the U.S. or U.K. The lack of 4G connectivity in the U.S. is a serious problem.
 The phone is great, the camera extremely competent, and its special features highly enticing.
 We even like MIUI.
-Add in that we don’t have to spend much to buy it, and under any other circumstances, we’d be telling you to rush out and buy it right now.
-Sadly, the lack of connectivity makes the Redmi Pro a no go.
+Add in that we don’t have to spend much to

 Keep an eye out for a revised version with proper global connectivity, and then you may be able to pick up a real super camera phone bargain.